SeanLangre/DiscordDeleteBot/README.md

 - `$help`: Displays a list of available commands.
 - `$hello`: Sends a greeting message.
 - `$delete-all`: Deletes the last 100 messages in the channel.
-- `$start-search`: Initiates a search and executes the another bot.
+- `$start-search`: Initiates a search and executes another bot that isn't included here.

 ## License